DeclerckLouis/collection_networking/README.md

 ## Architecture

-This collection follows the **Traffic Cop** pattern: `tasks/main.yml` in each role routes execution to vendor-specific task files based on `ansible_network_os`.
+This collection uses `tasks/main.yml` in each role to route execution to vendor-specific task files based on `ansible_network_os`.
 All variable data is sourced from NetBox via the dynamic inventory plugin — no hardcoded values.

 ## License